jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

-#Configuring Bluemix billing for DevOps Services
+#Configuring IBM Bluemix billing for IBM DevOps Services

+IBM&reg; DevOps Services provides the Track & Plan and Delivery Pipeline services for IBM Bluemix&trade;.
-All IBM DevOps Services projects include an allotment of free services.
-To avoid service interruptions when you exceed those allotments, you must set up an IBM&reg; Bluemix&trade; billing account and configure DevOps Services Add-ons.
+All DevOps Services projects include an allowance of free services.
+To avoid service interruptions when you exceed your allowances, you must set up a Bluemix billing account and configure these services.

-You can set up your account as soon as you set up your DevOps Services project or any time before your free services run out.
-You won't forfeit your free allotment, even when you set up billing.
-The free allotment varies, depending on whether your project is public or private, but to set up your billing account, you must set up Delivery Pipeline or Track & Plan Add-ons for your corresponding Bluemix space.
+You can set up your Bluemix billing account independantly from setting up your DevOps Services project at any time before your free services run out.
+You won't forfeit your free allowance, even when you set up billing.

-As a project owner you can set up a project in two ways:
+As a project owner you can set up a DevOps Services project in two ways:
-* Create an app on Bluemix and add DevOps Services Add-ons
+* Create an app on Bluemix, add a Git repository, and connect the Bluemix space to one of the services in the DevOps Services catalog.
-* Set up a project using DevOps Services and deploy it to Bluemix
+* Create a project using DevOps Services and configure it to deploy to Bluemix.

-Either way, managing your account is the same.
+Either way, managing your billing account is the same.
 When your trial period ends or if your project requires advanced features immediately, we give you the tools to manage your account and monitor your usage.

 ---

 ### Understanding billing thresholds

-Your team's work is free until you reach a billing threshold by using up your free allotments.
-After you exceed those allotment thresholds, your service will be interrupted unless you set up your Bluemix billing account.
+Your team's work is free until you reach a billing threshold by using up your free allowance.
+After you exceed those allowance thresholds, your service will be interrupted unless you set up your Bluemix billing account.

 <table border="1" summary="" width="100%">
 	<tbody>
 		<tr>
-			<th>Add-on</th>
+			<th>Service</th>
 			<th>Charging metric</th>
-			<th>Free allotment</th>
+			<th>Free allowance</th>
 			<th>Cost</th>
 		</tr>
 		<tr style="background-color: #FFFFFF">
 			<td rowspan="2">Delivery Pipeline</td>
-			<td >Build minutes</td>
+			<td>Build minutes</td>
 			<td>60 minutes per application (project), per month</td>
 			<td rowspan="2">See Bluemix [Pricing Sheet](https://ace.ng.bluemix.net/#/pricing/)</td>
 		</tr>